Four Major Problems of Living in a Compact and Tiny House

 0

-Of course, tiny living comes with its own perks.
-But adapting to a less than 500 square feet home may not be everyone’s cup of tea.
-Investing in a small, custom-built cabin is far more complicated than buying a large property; there are several drawbacks and countless obstacles.
+Of course, tiny living comes with its perks.
+However, adapting to a home with less than 500 square feet may not be everyone’s cup of tea.
+Investing in a small, custom-built cabin is far more complicated than buying a large property; several drawbacks and countless obstacles exist.

-Following is the list of issues that arise when going small and thus, demands you to be well-prepared for.
+The following is the list of issues that arise when going small and thus demand you to be well-prepared.

 1. Tiny Consumption

-Undoubtedly, tiny houses are sustainable housing options – there is lesser use of building materials, lower energy usage, and reduced environmental impact.
+Undoubtedly, tiny houses are sustainable housing options – there is less use of building materials, lower energy usage, and reduced environmental impact.
 However, living like that for the long-term isn’t that simple.
-There is a minimal area to store things that forces homeowners to resort to external storage space for items that cannot fit in.
+There is a minimal area to store things, which forces homeowners to resort to external storage space for items that cannot fit in.
 Besides, there is always an issue in incorporating additional favorite items.
 As a result, you have to either throw away or donate the older one to make a new place.

 1. Groundlessness

 Small and tiny homes on wheels are both a blessing and a curse.
-Not having a solid, grounded foundation is a great option for some as it can be picked and moved wherever you wish to.
-However, for many, it is the biggest cause of worry and insecurity.
+Not having a solid, grounded foundation is a great option for some, as it can be picked and moved wherever you wish.
+However, it is the biggest cause of worry and insecurity for many.
 The inhabitants often encounter their hood’s fragility and a strange sense of detachment from the Earth beneath.
 Due to that, there is always some discomfort hidden in them, no matter how beautifully crafted and customized their tiny home is.

 1. Parking Problems

 A tiny home needs a place to park.
-So, in addition to the cost of building your tiny home, you need to invest inland.
-The twist here is, even a tiny lot in Ontario can cost you $150K-$200K, which in return makes you spend the same as would on a full-sized home.
+So, in addition to the cost of building your small home, you need to invest inland.
+The twist is that even a small lot in Ontario can cost you $150K-$200K, making you spend the same as you would on a full-sized home.
 Besides, there are rules and laws that you always have to adhere to.
-Therefore, unless you have a sufficient garden space or idle property lot, going the tiny way may not prove to be as cost-effective as you want.
+Therefore, unless you have sufficient garden space or an idle property lot, going the tiny way may not be as cost-effective as you want.

 1. Humidity and Mold Invasion

 One of the main issues affecting compact and small houses is mold and other irritants triggered by improper indoor humidity levels.
 There is too much to address and prevent mold build-up.
-You have to spend sufficient time and effort building a good ventilation system and buying a few dehumidifiers.
-However, for a quick and efficient solution, you do have the assistance of mold specialists easily in the city.
+You must spend sufficient time and effort building a good ventilation system and buying a few dehumidifiers.
+However, for a quick and efficient solution, you can easily get the assistance of mold specialists in the city.
 So, that can provide a sense of relief.